SPGryphons/GryphonCTF2018-Challenges/challenges/programming/TooTedious/README.md

 ## Question Text

-We have managed to intercept the following images of stolen card numbers from a hacker.The flag seems to one of the card numbers..

-However it seems like they are encrypted.
+We have managed to intercept the following images of stolen card numbers from a hacker.The flag seems to one of the card numbers.However it seems like they are encrypted.

-Do your best to find the flag.

-## Disclaimer

-There are no spaces in the flag.

-All letters of the flag must be entered in caps.
+Things to note:There are no spaces in the flag & all letters of the flag must be entered in caps.

 *Creator - kon8387*

 ### Hints (Optional)
 1. The flag is within the range of 60 - 90
-2. The letters are shifted by 8

 ## Distribution
 - CardNumbers.png